bormaxi8080/osint-timeline/DRAFT.md

 **Software Development:**

+PostgREST serves a fully RESTful API from any existing PostgreSQL database.
+It provides a cleaner, more standards-compliant, faster API than you are likely to write from scratch: https://github.com/PostgREST/postgrest

 SweetViz - Visualize and compare datasets, target values and associations, with one line of code: https://github.com/fbdesignpro/sweetviz

 Freeze - Generate images of code and terminal output: https://github.com/charmbracelet/freeze